thindil/nimalyzer/doc/available_rules.rst

   Probably useable only with search and count type of rule.
 * hasDoc is the name of the rule.
 It is case-insensitive, thus it can be set as *hasdoc*, *hasDoc* or *hAsDoC*.
+* if the optional argument *checkTypesFields* is set, the rule will check also, do fields of types' declarations have documentation.
+The setting is case-insensitive, same as the name of the rule.

 Disabling the rule
 ------------------